-Because LCIS increases the risk of breast cancer, there are special screening guidelines for women with LCIS.
-Women with LCIS should :
+Because LCIS increases the risk of breast cancer, the National Comprehensive Cancer Network (NCCN) has special screening recommendations for women with LCIS.
+Women with LCIS should [11-12]:

-This medical care helps ensure that if breast cancer does develop, it is caught early when it is most treatable.
+This medical care helps ensure that if breast cancer does develop, it is caught early when the chances of survival are highest.

 Raloxifene is only for use among postmenopausal women, while both pre- and postmenopausal women can use tamoxifen.